Viveka-L/AWS-PROJECTS/Auto Scaling/README.md

 ## Introduction

 Welcome to the AWS App Deployment Guide, your comprehensive resource for building and managing a robust AWS environment.
 This guide is structured into four key sections, each delving into a crucial aspect of AWS infrastructure.
-This README provides a summary of the steps outlined in the [full article](https://medium.com/@kevinkiruri/deploy-a-web-application-on-aws-using-an-auto-scaling-group-bdec934c47e7), authored by [Kevin Kiruri](https://www.linkedin.com/in/kevin-kiruri/).

 ## Network – Amazon VPC

 **Amazon Virtual Private Cloud (VPC** is your network's foundation.
 In this section, you'll learn to craft a secure and isolated network environment.
 Key steps include: